bestia-dev/deploying_rust_server_and_database/README.md

 ## Pull and run the Postgres container

-For now we will not deep dive into security.
+For now, we will not deep dive into security.
 We will do that later.
-We need a local directory to persist the data of the postgres server.
+We need a local directory to persist the data of the Postgres server.
 It is not good to have the data inside the container.
 Then the data will be deleted if the container is removed.
 And that will happen eventually.
 Containers are ephemeral, they can be deleted at any time.
 <https://techviewleo.com/how-to-run-postgresql-in-podman-container/>

 ```bash